Guides allege mismanagement of Snake River

 Parks and Rec Director Steve Ashworth said Estes’ duties were split up among three other staffers, and it’s his opinion that the permitting system is working effectively.
 The only real change this year, he said, is that Teton County did away with a “waiting list” that reissued permits for allocated but unbooked trips.
 The original permittee formerly got a $28-per-boat full refund anytime, and the county handled determining who got the permit instead.

 But this week, fishing guides received an email that informed them they could no longer cancel a trip less than two days before, because the waitlist was too hard to handle while the county was short-staffed.
-The change takes place today, July 28.
+The change took place July 28.

 “If an outfitter wants to cancel a trip less than 48 hours prior, an option would be to give it to another outfitter,” Parks and Rec Administration Assistant Christina Ramos wrote in an email.